2/20/2025

 Operator

 Thank you.
 Next question today is coming from Phil Gibbs from KeyBank Capital Markets.
-Your is that live?
+Your line is now live.

 speaker